Ethereum price declines, volume increases

-In the last 24 hours, Four, XDC Network and Pudgy Penguins rallied, emerging as top gainers while Raydium, Ethena, Flare declined, ranking as top losers in the market.
+In the last 24 hours, XRP, UNUS SED LEO and Pudgy Penguins rallied, emerging as top gainers while Pi, Ethena, SPX6900 declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs